Touch the Sun (song)

 "Touch the Sun" is a single from Kero Kero Bonito vocalist Sarah Midori Perry's solo project Cryalot, released 27 July 2022 by AWAL.
-The song is the second single from Cryalot's upcoming debut EP Icarus, and like the lead single "Hell Is Here", it was co-written by Perry and producer Jennifer Walton.
+The song is the second single from Cryalot's debut EP Icarus, and like the lead single "Hell Is Here", it was co-written by Perry and producer Jennifer Walton.
 "Touch the Sun" was released alongside a music video directed by Perry.

 Style

 Per BroadwayWorld's Michael Major, "Touch the Sun" is "a colorful, ethereal track pinned down by absorbing hyper-pop electronics and delicate vocals" which "crystallizes the intense dichotomy that exists within the Cryalot universe with the trippy self-directed accompanying visuals providing further stark contrast to striking debut single "Hell Is Here"."
 Stereogum's James Rettig called it "brighter and sweeter than its predecessor."
 Rolling Stone's Selim Bulut called it a "flash of brightness" and a "cathartic release" amongst "all the EP's dark moments".